ANNarchy/ANNarchy/docs/example/NeuralField.rst

 where :math:`\text{input}_i(t)` is the instantaneous firing rate, :math:`\text{baseline}_i(t)` its baseline activity, :math:`\eta(t)` an additive noise uniformly taken in :math:`[-0.5, 0.5]` and :math:`()^+` the positive function.

-The ``focus`` population implements a discretized neural field, with neurons following the ODE:
+The ``Focus`` population implements a discretized neural field, with neurons following the ODE:

 .. math::